Key Takeaways:

 Ketamine therapy is a treatment approach that works by administering low doses of ketamine to those who are struggling with various mental health conditions.
 Some of the most common conditions treated with ketamine therapy include treatment-resistant depression, anxiety disorders, and post-traumatic stress disorder (PTSD).

-Administering low doses of ketamine, produces a short-lived high with the potential to trigger a mystical experience for the person, accompanied by a subsequent positive change in their motivation, cognition, and behavior.
+Administering low doses of ketamine produces a short-lived high with the potential to trigger a mystical experience for the person.
+This trigger can be accompanied by a subsequent positive change in their motivation, cognition, and behavior.

-Current research suggests that ketamine therapy can help provide valuable insights and profound changes in a person’s consciousness, helping them to better understand and manage their mental health conditions.
+Current research suggests that ketamine therapy can help provide valuable insights and profound changes in a person’s consciousness.
+Treatment can also help some people to better understand and manage their mental health conditions.

 With that being said, some people may not be a good candidate for ketamine therapy.
-This includes individuals who are under the age of 18, women who are pregnant or breastfeeding, and those with a personal or family history of psychosis or schizophrenia.
+This includes children, women who are pregnant or breastfeeding, and those with a personal or family history of psychosis or schizophrenia.

 Individuals who have experienced adverse reactions to other dissociative anesthetics in the past may also want to avoid ketamine therapy, as this can put them at risk of experiencing unpleasant side effects.